What Happens at Arraignment, First Court Date Guide

 Step 8: You leave

 That's it.
-The whole thing might take 5 minutes once your name is called.
+The whole thing might take just a few minutes once your name is called.
 You'll walk out wondering what just happened and whether anything was actually accomplished.

 The answer is: the formal process started.
 Now the real work begins.
 For the full map of every stage ahead of you, read how criminal cases actually work.